soumenganguly1990/Coronashak/README.md

 # coronashak

-A flutter application to get updated Coronavirus Covid19 data from the Postman Covid19 api.
+An experimental flutter application to get updated Coronavirus Covid19 data from the Postman Covid19 api.

 ## Target
- - Learn Flutter
+ - To learn Flutter
- - Make an app to cover most of basic things like widgets, api calls, list creation etc.
+ - To make an app to cover most of the basic things like widgets, api calls, list and grid views, drawer, bottomsheet etc.
+ - To learn how to work with camera, bluetooth and sqlite

  ## Screenshots
  <p float="left">